Organic Agriculture Research Symposium

 Organic farmers and students are particularly encouraged to attend this symposium, and a limited number of scholarships are available (scholarship information coming soon).
 Registration fees include a program, educational materials, break refreshments and lunch on Thursday.

-The OARS is co-sponsored by the Center for Integrated Agricultural Systems, the USDA Organic Agriculture Research and Extension Initiative, The Organic Center and Ceres Trust.
+The OARS is co-sponsored by the Center for Integrated Agricultural Systems, the UW-Madison Agronomy Department, the USDA Organic Agriculture Research and Extension Initiative, The Organic Center and Ceres Trust.
 This symposium is being held in conjunction with the MOSES Organic Farming Conference, Feb.
 26-28.

 Tentative schedule: Wednesday, February 25, 2015